ghiden/angucomplete-alt/README.md

 * Blur event handling, thanks to @leejsinclair
 * Override suggestions
 * You can either bind an object or callback function
-    * bind an object: it works as regular two-way-data-binding
+    * bind an object: it works as one-way-data-binding.
+It gets set when a selection is made.
     * callback function: when a selection is made by user, this callback is called with the selected object.
 When the selection is deselected, the callback is called with undefined.
 Thanks to @nekcih for proposing this feature.
 * Required support: It is a bit different from ng-required which becomes valid when there is any character in input field.
 This required becomes valid when a selection is made.
 Class name is "autocomplete-required" and customizable.
 Thanks to @alindber for the initial idea.
 * Custom texts for "Searching..." and "No results found", thanks to @vhuerta for this idea.